Atypon-OpenSource/manuscripts-json-schema/README.md

 It is largely a copy of `$merge`: https://github.com/epoberezkin/ajv-merge-patch

-The major difference is I can merge many schemas (helps with mimicking protocols).

-Additionally I struggled for days trying to get `ajv-merge-patch` to work with more than 1 layer. e.g. an immediate subclass of `MPManagedObject` would get all it's properties, but if you subclassed that it wouldn't have them.
+I struggled for days trying to get `ajv-merge-patch` to work with more than 1 layer. e.g. an immediate subclass of `MPManagedObject` would get all it's properties, but if you subclassed that it wouldn't have them.
 The way it worked was pretty confusing and hard to debug.

+I can also merge many schemas, although there aren't any examples of this any more.

 My solution is `mash.js` which is an incredibly simple and boring recursive merger.

-I'm not at all sold on my whole protocol/mixin approach, as protocols mean the class has to implement it (afaik).
-This is most likely going to go/change.

 ## Run it